KirubelCode/Email-Spam-Detection-CA1/Email-Spam-Detection/README.md

-pam Detection using Machine Learning Produced by: Kirubel Temesgen College ID: C00260396 Date: 28/02/2025
+spam Detection using Machine Learning Produced by: Kirubel Temesgen College ID: C00260396 Date: 28/02/2025

 Overview This project focuses on building and evaluating a spam classification model using machine learning techniques.
 Three models—Naïve Bayes, Support Vector Machines (SVM), and K-Nearest Neighbours (KNN)—are implemented and compared to determine the best performer in detecting spam emails.